 It is, of course, something that none of us want to think about.
 However, that final farewell is perhaps one of the few certainties we will all face some day.
-Traditional funerals in Japan are radically different from what we see in most other countries.
+Traditional funeral rituals in Osaka are radically different from what we see in most other countries.
 In a somewhat bizarre mix, it shifts from the macabre to the deeply comforting.
 At times those final rites can be extremely stressful, at others, profoundly peaceful.

 Overall, partaking in the final farewell of a loved one in Japan is a far more drawn out process than we have in most other countries.